nbroeking/Haskell/presentation/Chapter2/BasicTypes.md

 What happened there?!
 Well, we constructed mybools using the constructor `Two True False`, but yet we are trying to deconstruct it with that first value equal to `False`.
-Haskell is complaning then that the pattern supplied does not match the pattern used for construction.
+Haskell is complaining then that the pattern supplied does not match the pattern used for construction.

-### Sum Types
+#### Sum Types

 We have now learned about pairs and how to create a new type from another type by using what is called a "product" combination, which is a fancy way of saying we paired the types